CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 ...
 ```

-To configure the backup link to a VRF or management VRF, include the name of the VRF or management VRF with the `clagd-backup-ip` parameter.
-For example:
+To configure the backup link to a VRF, include the name of the VRF with the `clagd-backup-ip` parameter.
+The following example configures the backup link to VRF RED:

 ```
 ...